diver-sity/product-decorator/README.md

 ### Solution
 The problem is modelled as an ETL process of combining data from two sources.
 Large files and large in-memory data structures are key concerns addressed by this solution.
-The solution involved writing small temporary files for storing pages of products and finally combining these small files into an output file.
+The solution involved following the HATEOAS `next` links, writing small temporary files for storing pages of products and finally combining these small files into an output file.
 The preferred order is ensured via two sets of temporary files:
 1. one file for products with video URLs (this is also the final file)
 2. a set of files for products without video URLs.
 Products without video URLs are the majority so one file could potentially be huge and hard to work with.
-Small files allow a way for trouble-shoooting.
+Small files allow for trouble-shoooting.

 A common pain point of running a long ETL process is the loss of already processed things and having to start over again.
 The solution implemented a redo log mechanism so that the process can pick up from where it left if it failed due to errors such as timing out.
+HATEOAS link following enabled this mechanism to some extent.

 The original order within each set is maintained.